 About the course

-This two day course provides an awareness of the main aspects of subsea intervention and will help you address typical subsea issues such as choke failures, dropped objects, pod failure, valve failure, flying lead or jumper failures.
+This two day course provides an awareness of the main aspects of subsea intervention and will help learners address typical subsea issues such as choke failures, dropped objects, pod failure, valve failure, flying lead or jumper failures.

 This course is ideal for engineers, technical team leaders and managers looking for a grounding in the tools and methods available for subsea intervention.